tilt-dev/tilt.build/blog/_posts/2022-02-14-preview-environments.md

 ## What I Learned

 OK!
 So this works.
 You can try it yourself.
 I hit a lot of gotchas.
-Some of them surprised me but some of them are probebly obvious.
+Some of them surprised me.
 There's one that all the security nerds are probably screaming at me as they read this:

 ### Kubernetes In Kubernetes is not secure at all!!!